petr-muller/vtes.afri.cz/content/tournaments/20220618-persistent-echo.md

 ## Game 3: 0VP

-Nosferatu Combat → 5ed Banu Haqim Combat → Ventrue Whining → Brujah Vote → me
+Nosferatu POT Combat(?) → 5ed Banu Haqim Combat → Ventrue Whining → Brujah Vote → me

+I met the Banu Haqim rush from the previous table in this game again; this time he was at least on the other side of the table.
+This was a very weird game;
+two players basically gave up winning right from the start.
+My prey complained about not having a Baron, and my grandpredator started full-scale whining basically from round two, because the Banu Haqim did not allow him to do pretty much anything.

+The game ended rather quickly for me, because both my cross-table "allies" supported my predator's political actions to quickly kill me.
+My grandpredator did it because (yet another) table split deal with my predator, which made sense, but I have no idea what my crosstable Banu Haqim player's plan was.

 # Overall